sudarpo/az-900-notes/2-Describe Core Azure Services.md

 - Using machine learning, computers learn without being explicitly programmed.
 - Forecasts or predictions from machine learning can make apps and devices smarter.

-#### Azure Machine Learning Service
+#### Azure Machine Learning Service (https://docs.microsoft.com/en-gb/azure/machine-learning/)

-The Azure Machine Learning service provides a cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
+- The Azure Machine Learning service provides a cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
-The Azure Machine Learning service can auto-generate a model and auto-tune it for you.
+- The Azure Machine Learning service can auto-generate a model and auto-tune it for you.
 It will let you start training on your local machine, and then scale out to the cloud.
 When you have the right model, you can easily deploy it in a container such as Docker in Azure.

+Compare Azure Machine Learning vs Machine Learning Studio (classic)

 > https://docs.microsoft.com/en-gb/azure/machine-learning/compare-azure-ml-to-studio-classic